washingtoncie/washingtoncie.github.io/_pages/community-service/refugee-resettlement/esol-programs-for-refugees.md

 WCIE is working with the International Association of Women Judges (IAWJ) on behalf of their Afghanistan chapter, to design and deliver an ESOL program to 30 female judges who are refugees.
 This program will serve 11 Afghani women jurists who are already in the U.S. and 19 who are overseas.
 Classes in this program will be taught in small groups of four students maximum, following the personalized model that we have seen work so well with other refugee audiences.

 **Background**.
-Female judges made up about 10% of the sitting judges in Afghanistan.
+Prior to August 2021, female judges made up about 10% of the sitting judges in Afghanistan.
 Contrary to what one might expect, they were often assigned the most difficult cases in the country–cases that involved corruption, terrorism, domestic violence, narcotics and related matters.

 Court cases were televised in Afghanistan.
 Many judges are known by name and appearance.
-Once the Taliban took power in August 2021, Afghanistan’s female judges immediately lost their jobs.
+Once the Taliban took power, Afghanistan’s female judges immediately lost their jobs.
 They were threatened and went into hiding.
 Some, with the support of the IAWJ, fled the country.

 **The program**.
 IAWJ has asked us to offer a program to 11 judges from their Afghanistan chapter who are already in the U.S. and 19 of whom are still overseas.
 IAWJ’s ultimate goal is to support the transition of these remarkable women to work in the United States, if possible in legal support related positions.
 Some may even eventually be sponsored for studies in LL.M. programs–but sustained English language studies come first for all of them.
+This program will be taught online, to reach students who are currently overseas - and to be offered continually, as they make their way through the resettlement process.

 **Support**.
 We invite you to support a program focusing on the needs of these students.
 Your support will enable us to offer small group classes to these 30 judges – including the 19 who are still overseas.
 17 of the judges currently reside in a detention camp in Dubai known as “Humanitarian City” as of July 2022, but we understand that we can reach students there with a small group class model even before they arrive in the U.S.